 Our water is monitored for many different kinds of substances on a very strict sampling schedule, and the water we deliver must meet specific health standards.
 Here, we only show those substances that were detected in our water (a complete list of all our analytical results is available upon request).
 Remember that detecting a substance does not mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.
-The state recommends monitoring for certain substances less than once per year because the concentrations of these substances do not change frequently.
-In these cases, the most recent sample data are included, along with the year in which the sample was taken.

-The percentage of total organic carbon (TOC) removal was measured each month, and the system met all TOC removal requirements set by IEPA.
+The percentage of total organic carbon (TOC) removal was measured each month, and the system met all TOC removal requirements set by Illinois EPA.